Just Before Dawn (1981 film): Plot

 When the group splits up to go exploring, Jonathan spots Merry and chases after her.
 She runs to a clearing but sees something that frightens her and hides behind some trees.
 Jonathan assumes it is the rope bridge over the waterfall ahead and begins to go across, only to be confronted by the killer, who cuts his hand with his machete.
 The killer severs the bridge and Jonathan plummets into the water below.
 Unable to swim, he attempts to climb back up over the ledge using the rope.
 When he reaches the ledge, the killer kicks him in the face, and he falls to his demise.
 Meanwhile, Megan and Daniel are taking photographs in the woods, and come across the church and a graveyard.
 Daniel, who has lost his glasses, sees a figure emerging through the trees, and assumes it to be Jonathan.
 He and Megan pretend to kiss as a joke, but as the figure comes closer, Daniel realizes it is not his brother.
 The figure stabs Daniel, and Megan flees into the church, where she watches through the window as the killer investigates Daniel's camera.
 Suddenly, another identical man emerges behind her inside the church; Megan realizes that the two are identical twins.
 She is murdered in the church while the other twin photographs her death from outside the window.

 Warren and Constance (now barefoot and in shorts) return to the camp, but cannot find anyone else.
 While wading through the river, they encounter Jonathan's body floating downstream, and pull him out.
 As night approaches, Warren leaves Constance at the campsite to retrieve the car keys from Jonathan's body, but cannot find them; nearby, he finds Jonathan's body against a tree.
 Meanwhile, Ty finally encounters Roy in the woods and tells him about the twins at the church.
-Roy goes out on his horse to find the teens, and comes across Merry's family.
-They tell him that the twins were actually their own and their mother died during childbirth, so he raped his daughter and had Merry.
+Roy goes out on his horse to find the teens, and comes across Merry's family, Pa and Ma Logan.
+They tell him that the twins were actually their own and their mother died during childbirth, so Pa raped his daughter and had Merry.
 Left alone, Constance is attacked by one of the twins, who chases her up a tree.
 The twin cuts down the tree, and just before he is about to kill Constance, Roy shoots him and he tells the couple to go pack their items.
 They go back to camp, as Merry runs through the woods to find them.
 At camp, the other twin stabs Warren and tries to kill Constance, who rams her fist down his throat, choking him to death.
 Warren begins to sob and Merry watches from the trees, as the sun rises in the forest.